imgflo/imgflo-server/README.md

 Build
 -------
-Now you can build & install imgflo itself
+Now you can build & install imgflo-server itself

     make install